graphieros/vue-data-ui/README.md

 - VueUiWorld
 - VueUiXy

-A set of 12 readymade patterns are available through the VueUiPattern component:
+A set of 12 readymade patterns is available through the VueUiPattern component:

 ```js
 import { VueUiPattern } from "vue-data-ui";